 ~ Son Balaam Younkin ~

-Son Balaam "Baley" Younkin (1836-1921) was born on Valentine's Day 1836 near Ursina.
+Son Balaam "Baley" Younkin (1836-1921) was born on Valentine's Day 1836 near Ursina, Somerset County.
 As a young man, he labored as a farmer and resided in Harnedsville, Somerset County.

-He married his first wife, cousin Amanda King (1839-1890), daughter of Thomas and Barbara (Younkin) King and granddaughter of Jacob and Sarah "Salome" (Weimer) Younkin Jr. They were wed at the Lower Turkeyfoot Township home of the bride's parents in August 1858, by justice of the peace Thomas Hanna, when Balaam was age 22 and Amanda 19.
+At the age of 22, Balaam married his first wife, 19-year-old cousin Amanda King (1839-1890), daughter of Thomas and Barbara (Younkin) King and granddaughter of Jacob and Sarah "Salome" (Weimer) Younkin Jr. They were wed at the Lower Turkeyfoot Township home of the bride's parents in August 1858, by justice of the peace Thomas Hanna.

 Balaam stood five feet, eight inches tall, with a dark complexion, dark eyes and black hair.